Vikaspogu/blog/content/posts/slack-bot/index.md

 Okay, let's try the app!

 Add app to a channel and mention the app.
-You should see a reponse from bot!
+You should see a response from bot!

 ### Troubleshooting